caeltarifa/kubernetes-mastery/README.md

 # Set the working directory for any subsequent RUN
 WORKDIR /var/www/html

-# Copy the contents of the current directory into the /var/www/html directory in the Docker container.
 COPY ./ ./

 # sets a specific capability on the PHP binary to allow it to bind to privileged ports (port numbers below 1024) without needing to run as root.